cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     S-Boxes and Their Algebraic Representations
     Hard Lattice Generator
   http://www.sagemath.org/doc/reference/index.html
-  SAGE is also used for some examples in the CrypTool Script.
+  SAGE is also used for some examples in the CrypTool book.

 b) The only other programs known to us, which usefully combine